yul154/Summary-and-Interviews/Core Java.md

 * HashSet uses HashMap internally to store it’s objects.
 Whenever you create a HashSet object, one HashMap object associated with it is also created.
 This HashMap object is used to store the elements you enter in the HashSet.
 The elements you add into HashSet are stored as keys of this HashMap object.
 The value associated with those keys will be a constant.

 ## what's hash function
 * a function which when given a key, generates an address of given value.
+* Hash function should return the same hash code each and every time when the function is applied on same or equal objects

 ## Different key with hash function produce same value.
 How to solve the solutions.
 * at some point in time hash function will return the same bucket location for two different keys, this is called collision in HashMap
 * In this case, a linked list is formed at that bucket location and a new entry is stored as the next node.
 *  If we try to retrieve an object from this linked list, we need an extra check to search the correct value, this is done by equals() method
 * HashMap keeps comparing entry's key object with the passed key using equals() and when it returns true, Map returns the corresponding value.
 * If two keys of HashMap return the same hash code, then they will end up in the same bucket; hence collision will occur.
 They will be stored in a linked list together.
 * handles the collision resolution by using the concept of chaining
 * equals() will be used to distinguish them.
 Each bucket can contain a list of objects with the same hash code.